 However, despite the workers' compensation statute, there are still things that could jeopardize an injured worker's ability to recover benefits.
 Here are some of the most common reasons insurance companies give for denying workers' compensation claims.

-The Injured Employee Waited Too Long to Notify Their Employer
+The Injured Employee Waited Too Long to Notify Their DE Employer

 After an on-the-job injury, workers must notify their employer in accordance with deadlines known as statutes of limitations.